altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Congratulations!
 You were amazing!"<br/>

-Moist eyes.
+Moist eyes.<br/>

-Blushing cheeks.
+Blushing cheeks.<br/>

-And a soft sensation, Regis felt he was turning strange in a variety of ways.
+And a soft sensation, Regis felt he was turning strange in a variety of ways.<br/>

 "Er, erm...
 Ms Elin...?"<br/>